GEVIC21/GEVIC21/README.md

-- 👋 Hi, I’m @GEVIC
+- 👋 Hi, I’m @GEVICODEUR
-- 👀 I’m interested in programming and hacking
+- 👀 I’m interested in programming building Scalable system
-- 🌱 I’m currently learning programming
+- 🌱 I’m currently junior dev, Python and Java Nerd.
-- 💞️ I’m looking to collaborate on programming and challenges.
+- 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me ...
+- 📫 How to reach me: Linkedin: https://www.linkedin.com/in/ndilbe-douvic-toyoum-ba21b6117/

 <!---
 GEVIC21/GEVIC21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.